 The investigations into the killings of drug addicted sex trade workers are laborious, difficult undertakings that come with extremely low solvency rates.

-While Aboriginal Leaders and the Gladys Radeks’ of the world prefer to believe these cases go unsolved because of systemic racism and lack of Police interest, the hard facts point to a number of other conclusions.
+While Indigenous leaders and the Gladys Radeks’ of the world prefer to believe these cases go unsolved because of systemic racism and lack of police interest, the hard facts point to a number of other conclusions.

 Mitigating factors that complicate these investigations include;